-For CAT II / III operations the availability of all three Attitude Indications are mandatory.
-Accomplish an ADR transfer to regain the failed side and again attempt the approach.
-If unable, a CAT II /III operation cannot be accomplished.
+For CAT II operations the availability of all three ADIs is mandatory.
+Accomplish an ADR transfer to regain the failed ADI and again attempt a CAT II approach.
+If unable, a CAT II operation cannot be accomplished.
 Switching only to be attempted when aircraft height above 1000 ft.
-Agl.